omarobeya/parallel-inplace-radixsort/README.md

 Resources
 --------

 Omar Obeya, Endrias Kahssay, Edward Fan, and Julian Shun.
-Theoretically- efficient and practical parallel in-place radix sorting.
-In ACM Symposium on Parallelism in Algorithms and Architectures (SPAA), 2019.
+Theoretically-efficient and practical parallel in-place radix sorting.
+In ACM Symposium on
+Parallelism in Algorithms and Architectures (SPAA), 2019.